canarytrace/documentation/docs/guides/kubernetes.md

   memory             3415Mi (51%)  3840Mi (57%)
 ```

-### How to download deployment scripts
+## How to get a deployment scripts

-All deployment scripts are distributed with Canarytrace Professional and Canarytrace Smoke Pro docker images
+All deployment scripts are distributed with [Canarytrace Professional](/docs/why/edition#canarytrace-professional) and [Canarytrace Smoke Pro](/docs/why/edition#canarytrace-smoke-pro) docker images

 ```bash
 # Download deployments scripts from docker image